gregmercer/ListFrames2/README.md

 na

 **Steps to Reproduce**
 - When App opens the FramesPage gets OnAppearing.
-Shows page from heirarchy show above.
+Shows page with UI structure heirarchy shown above.
 - Tab to second page - OtherPage.
 - Tab back to Frames page.